CompuTec/computec-docs/docs/wms/administrator-guide/supported-devices.md

 sidebar_position: 4
 ---

-# Supported devices
+# Supported Devices

 Here, you can find information on which CompuTec WMS supports operating systems and devices.

 ---

-## General requirements
+## General Requirements

 :::danger
-    Please remember that some models listed on this page are produced in some variants.
-Currently, CompuTec WMS supports only devices with a touchscreen.
+    Please remember that some models listed on this page are produced in some variants. **Currently, CompuTec WMS supports only devices with a touchscreen**.
 :::

 ### CompuTec WMS 2.0